BiAPoL/guanine-crystal-analysis/README.md

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

+## Acknowledgements
+This project was supported by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence "Physics of Life" of TU Dresden.
+This project has been made possible in part by grant number [2021-240341 (Napari plugin accelerator grant)](https://chanzuckerberg.com/science/programs-resources/imaging/napari/improving-image-processing/) from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation.

 ## License

 Distributed under the terms of the [BSD-3] license,